hpparvi/PyTransit/doc/source/implemented_models.rst

 Uniform model
 -------------

-The uniform model (`pytransit.UniformModel` and `pytransit.UniformModelCL`) reproduces an exoplanet transit over a uniform disc.
+The uniform model (:class:`pytransit.UniformModel` and :class:`pytransit.UniformModelCL`) reproduces an exoplanet transit over a uniform disc.
 This model is useful when modelling secondary eclipses, or when the effects from the stellar limb darkening can be ignored.